 My name is Stella Mercer, and I represent the Environmental Studies department on the Student Academic Affairs Board.
 Here is some information about SAAB and acquiring grants for any research projects and/or other academic-related interests.

 What is SAAB?

-Maybe you already know.
-But in case you don’t, SAAB is a student-run board, made up of several elected officials and a student representative from each department (that’s me).
+SAAB is a student-run board made of both elected officials and a student representative from each department.

 If you have any academic ideas that you would like to try to turn into a reality, please shoot me an email and we can begin to look into the possibility of applying for a grant!

 If you want to submit a grant do it EARLY in the academic year or at the beginning of the spring semester because at this point in the year we have the most money, and requests are more likely to be funded.

 In order to submit a grant, you will need to get in touch with two SAAB representatives (they don’t have to be me, but one of them should be if it’s related to ENVS) at least two weeks before you plan to submit your proposal.
 You can find a list of SAAB reps on our website.

 There are different applications for different categories of grants (Research, Arts & Expression, Conferences, etc.) In‐depth instructions for each type of application can be found here.
 For more general information, visit SAAB’s website…it’s all there!

 If you have a grant request that is ready to be submitted (with all the necessary signatures), email it to firstname.lastname@example.org by Wednesday, 5:00 pm in order for it to be heard the following Monday.
 The last day to submit a request this academic year is TBD.

 What else can I help you with besides grants?